South Africa: Nelson Mandela's lawyer George Bizos dies | DW | 10.09.2020

 Read more: What's left of Nelson Mandela's gratitude to Africa?

-This year, fellow anti-apartheid veterans Andrew Mlangeni and Denis Goldberg also passed away.

-The soft-spoken Bizos reached South Africa in 1941 as a 13-year-old World War II refugee fleeing Greece, then under Nazi-German occupation.
+The soft-spoken Bizos reached South Africa in 1941 as a 13-year-old World War II refugee fleeing Greece, then under Nazi occupation.

 Bizos is credited with getting Mandela to add the phrase "if needs be" to his speech from the dock, intimating he was prepared to die for his ideals.

-The two had met as law students and while Mandela spent many years in white-regime jails, Bizos helped to look after the anti-apartheid icon's family and others.
+The two met as law students, and while Mandela spent many years in white-regime jails, Bizos helped to look after the anti-apartheid icon's family and others.

 After Mandela became president in 1994, the post-apartheid constitution led to a newly created Supreme Court abolishing South Africa's death penalty.